-The backward classes are identified as scheduled castes and scheduled tribes.
-But the constitution does not make any specific schedule or, lists of such castes or, tribes.
-In terms of Articless 341 and 342 of the constitution, the President in consultation with the Governor of a state specifies the castes or, tribes to include in the schedule, or, list of backward classes or tribes.
+The Scheduled castes (SC) and Scheduled tribes (ST) constitutes are the backward classes in India.
+In terms of Articles 341 and 342 of the constitution, the President in consultation with the Governor of a state specifies the castes or, tribes to include in the schedule, or, list of backward classes or tribes.
 Thus for example, the Bagdis or, the Bouris are scheduled castes and the Lapchas or, the Bhutias are scheduled tribes in West Bengal.

-Firstly, three specific provisions in the constitution ensure that persons belonging to such categories are in no way discriminated against.
+Firstly, three specific provisions in the constitution of India ensure that persons belonging to such categories are in no way discriminated against.
 Not only that, care has been taken to see that special privileges created for their upliftment are not struck down as being discriminatory against others.
-Thus Art 13, forbids discrimination against any citizen on grounds of race, religion, caste etc, but constitutionalises special provisions made by the state for the advancement of socially or educationally backward classes i.e. the scheduled castes and scheduled tribes.
+Thus, Article 13 forbids discrimination against any citizen on grounds of race, religion, caste etc, but constitutionalises special provisions made by the state for the advancement of socially or educationally backward classes i.e. the scheduled castes and scheduled tribes.
 In other words special benefits on scheduled castes and scheduled tribes cannot be struck down by the courts as being violative of the right to equality.

-Secondly, Art.
-16 of the constitution confer on citizens’ equal right in matters of employment under the state.
+Secondly, Article 16 of the Indian constitution confer on citizens’ equal right in matters of employment under the state.
 But the state is fully within its rights to make special provisions for the employment of persons belonging to scheduled castes and scheduled tribes.

-Thirdly, Art 29 guarantee that all citizens have equal rights of admission in state none or, state-aided educational institutions.
-But this does not prevent the state from making special provisions for the admissions of students belonging to the backward classes—i.e. the scheduled castes and scheduled tribes.
+Thirdly, Article 29 guarantee that all citizens have equal rights of admission in state or, state-aided educational institutions.
+But this does not prevent the state from making special provisions for the admissions of students belonging to the backward classes, i.e. the scheduled castes and scheduled tribes.